F11eyaz/SpamFilterBot/README.md

 # Commands
 /start: Launches the bot and enables message analysis.

+/help: Reminds the user how to use the application

 /stop: Temporarily stops the bot from analyzing messages.
 Use /start to resume.